n0non0n0/bus-game-1/SECURITY.md

 ## Reporting a Vulnerability

 Please make a ticket on Discord.
-Due to the potential security risks, we suggest not making a github issue.
+Due to the potential security risks, we suggest not making a github issue and instead reporting it to us via Github's private reporting and Discord.
 Depending upon other tickets, it will take up to 5 days to respond.
 Please provide as many details as possible. **If other third parties are affected, please alert that third party.(Besides for NeoCities)**
 ### WHat will happen
 We guarantee that the following will happen upon receiving your report.
 1) **Escalation** to a trusted member(if appropriate) and/or more questions if very little information is added.